 All this talk of choosing the right grab bar will amount to a hill of beans if it isn’t installed properly and securely, so let’s dig into some of those details as well as look at a suggestion for people that can do it for you.

 First, grab bars have to be affixed to the studs or blocking in your wall (the latter can be added if necessary) and at least a few inches off the wall to give your hand and fingers room to move in and out of freely.
 Do not install it directly into your sheetrock.
 This will eventually pull off the wall and can be a major safety hazard resulting in serious injury or worse.
 And make sure that the bar itself has a surface with texture, which makes it far more easily and comfortably gripped (you will be less likely to slip away from it while grabbing on).
+Take a look at Where to Install Shower Grab Bars for more tips on installing them.

 Of course, the value of having a grab bar installed is truly priceless if it helps to keep you safe and secure in the bathroom, a place we all visit multiple times every single day.
 But, I am sure that you will also want to know how much they cost and what it takes to get one installed, and there is very good news on that front!